oronymzy/tips/docs/glossry.md

 [^trailingdef]: <https://stackoverflow.com/questions/22273233/what-is-meant-by-trailing-space-and-whats-the-difference-between-it-and-a-blank/22273264#22273264>
 [^truncatedef-note1]: This definition is essentially the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/truncate).
 [^vacuousdef-note1]: This definition is the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/vacuous).
-[^valuedef-note1]: This is a **personal definition** based on the definition proposed on [an answer on Stack Overflow](https://stackoverflow.com/questions/3300726/what-is-a-value-in-the-context-of-programming/3301073#3301073).
+[^valuedef-note1]: This definition is based on the definition proposed on [an answer on Stack Overflow](https://stackoverflow.com/questions/3300726/what-is-a-value-in-the-context-of-programming/3301073#3301073).